MicrosoftDocs/query-docs/query-languages/dax/iscrossfiltered-function-dax.md

 ## Remarks

-- A column or table is said to be cross-filtered when a filter is applied to *ColumnName*, any column in *TableName*, or to any column in a related table.
+- A column or table is said to be cross-filtered when a filter is applied to *ColumnName*, any column of *TableName*, or to any column of a related table.

-- A column or table is said to be filtered directly when a filter is applied to *ColumnName* or to any column in *TableName*.
-Therefore, the [ISFILTERED](isfiltered-function-dax.md) function also returns TRUE when *ColumnName* or any column in *TableName* is being filtered.
+- A column or table is said to be filtered directly when a filter is applied to *ColumnName* or to any column of *TableName*.
+Therefore, the [ISFILTERED](isfiltered-function-dax.md) function also returns TRUE when *ColumnName* or any column of *TableName* is filtered.

-- A column or table can be both filtered directly and cross-filtered when a filter is applied to *ColumnName* or any column in *TableName*, but cannot be filtered directly if filters are applied only to a different column in the same or a related table.

 - [!INCLUDE [function-not-supported-in-directquery-mode](includes/function-not-supported-in-directquery-mode.md)]